 Employers call on Elizabeth to represent them in the entire spectrum of employment-related litigation, appeals, and administrative proceedings, both individual and class-wide.
 She litigates employment matters in state and federal courts in areas such as employment discrimination (Title VII, the ADEA, FMLA, and the ADA), sexual harassment, wrongful discharge, retaliation, whistleblower, federal and state wage and hour laws (both single plaintiff and collective actions), and restrictive covenant agreements including trade secret and non-compete provisions.

-Working with multinational and global companies, Elizabeth provide strategic advice and counseling on the unique employment law issues they face, including the impact of U.S. employment and labor laws on foreign employers.
+Working with multinational and global companies, Elizabeth provides strategic advice and counseling on the unique employment law issues they face, including the impact of U.S. employment and labor laws on foreign employers.
 She has handled international employee transfers and expatriate assignments, and regularly advises foreign companies that do business in the U.S. on the requirements of U.S. workplace law.